Swiss Academies of Arts and Sciences

 The SAHS promotes health research aimed at maintaining the quality of daily life.
 It is also responsible for the Swiss Ageing Society Platform, which is designed to promote exchanges between all actors concerned with demographic change, thus facilitating collaboration between research and practice.

-Visit the website in German or in French
+Visit the project website in German or in French

 SATW